GRINGOLOCO7/Eye_Traking/README.md

 #### Data Processing

-1. clean data: sometimes the eyes are missjuged by air or something in the background.
-Delete those records
+1. clean data: sometimes the eyes are missjuged by air, nose or something in the background. **Delete those records**

 1. Normalize image sizes: All images have pixel dimention difference.
-We need to cut them to be the all the same pixels.
+We need to cut them to be the all the same pixels. (_fixed during data collection_)

 2. Normalize Coordinates: Scale x and y to a range between 0 and 1 by dividing by the screen width and height (_in my lenovo: 1920x1080_), respectively.